marsdrums/test-tutorial/visual-quality/index.md

 ## Motion blur

 Oh, no!
-Moving squares, again?!
+Moving squares, AGAIN?!?!1!
 That's the last time, i swear...
 Which one moves "better" ?

 ![](./images/visual-quality_102.gif)